soyongkim/mQUIC/README.md

    - In the process of taking the psn from the connection, the process of initializing the existing information while requesting a new one may not work properly as it overlaps.

 3. Handover delay is not measured when more than two handovers are performed.

+4. It is added to Closer timer for handover.